-Once you’ve figured out who you’ll be inviting to join your bridal party, it’s time to narrow down the nominees for maid of honor.
+Once you’ve figured out who you’ll be inviting to join your wedding party, it’s time to narrow down the nominees for maid of honor.
 But how is a bride to choose between all of those close friends?
-If you’ve got more than one friend or family member who fits all of your MOH needs, is it okay to double up or to add a matron of honor to your list of who’s who?
-Can you have both a maid of honor and a matron of honor at your ceremony?
-Our experts are here to weigh in.
+If you’ve got more than one friend or family member who fits all of your MOH needs, is it okay to double up or add a matron of honor to your list of who’s who?
+Can you have both a maid of honor and a matron of honor at your wedding?

-And while either version of an MOH is definitely, well, an honor, that doesn’t mean you have to restrict yourself to just one.
+And while either version of a MOH is definitely, well, an honor, that doesn’t mean you have to restrict yourself to just one.
 Especially in a larger bridal party, having two MOHs, married or not, can be incredibly useful when it comes to keeping the rest of the gang in line.
-And think about it: Your 18-year-old sister will be a fabulous maid of honor (does anyone tell it like it is like a sister?), while having your best friend serve as matron of honor gives you access to all of the tips and tricks she picked up while she was planning her own wedding.
+And think about it: Your 18-year-old sister will be a fabulous maid of honor (no one tells it like it is the way a sister does), but having your best friend serve as matron of honor will give you access to all of the tips and tricks she picked up while she was planning her own wedding.

 Your two MOHs can either work together on all of their responsibilities, such as planning your bachelorette party or bridal shower and helping with DIY projects, or you can chat with them to divide the tasks into ones that fit each woman (or man!) best.
 A long-distance MOH may be helpful for your bachelorette party but won’t be able to help stuff envelopes or assemble favors—which would be a great task if one of your MOHs lives close by.
 And in the example above, if your maid of honor is underage and your matron of honor is over 21, you could ask the younger of the two to focus on your bridal shower, while the other will be better equipped to help with the bachelorette festivities.